Anastasia Ashley: Career

 In 2003, she received the Triple Crown Rookie of the Year award.
 At the age of 16, Ashley won her first major national title.
 Later, she also won titles including two National Scholastic Surfing Association championships and the Professional Surfing Tour of America championship.
 Ashley won the 2010 Pipeline Women's Pro in Hawaii.
 She appeared in the Sports Illustrated Swimsuit Edition in 2014.
 As of September 8, 2014, Ashley is ranked 59th in the 2014 Women's Qualification Series.

 In September 2014, she started her own Gypsy Jet Set jewelry line in collaboration with OK1984, a jewelry company.
 She was featured in the October 2014 issue of Maxim magazine.
 In November 2014, she went to Ireland for a Web Summit on how to maintain a competitive edge in surfing with a focus on social media tools.
 Ashley was interested in convincing Taoiseach Enda Kenny to surf.

 Ashley appeared on Hell's Kitchen in the third episode of Season 14 where she taught the team challenge winners how to surf.
 She also attended as a dining room guest in that episode's dinner service.

+Personal life

-Ashley was a vegetarian and has posed for a PETA's vegetarian ad campaign in 2006.
-She is now a vegan.
-In 2017, she was a survivalist in the TV show Naked and Afraid, where she was seen eating fish.
+Ashley is reported to have been a vegetarian in the past.
+However, in 2017, she was a survivalist in the TV show Naked and Afraid, where she was seen eating fish.